ivicanikolicsg/SivoFuzzer/README.md

 ## How it works

-SIVO is a **gray**-box fuzzer.
-Gray means that it needs to add extra code to the fuzzed program to track code coverage, among other things.
+SIVO is a **grey**-box fuzzer.
+Grey means that it needs to add extra code to the fuzzed program to track code coverage, among other things.
 This is done automatically, by compiling the target program with the provided dedicated compilers.
 The produced binary is then fuzzed with SIVO.

 ## How to compile source code